sombriks/tic-tactics-toe/README.md

 - I enjoy the elegance of the [ApiBuilder][handler-group] very much.
 - The best [j2html][j2html] example is [the site itself][views].
 - Webjars helps me to keep all dependency version [in one place][project].
+- The use of vue in non-sfc, no-build-step environments is a known progressive capability but always pleasant to see in action.
+Even the ecosystem honors this, as we can see in VueUse library.

 [repo]: https://github.com/sombriks/tic-tactics-toe
 [java]: https://dev.java